th2-net/th2-infra-operator/README.md

   persistence: true
   # determines if the RabbitMQ resources are persistent or not

-  cleanUpOnStart: true
-  # if option is true, operator removes redundant queues and exchanges from RabbitMQ on start

   schemaPermissions:
   # this section describes what permissions schema RabbitMQ user will have on its own resources
   # see RabbitMQ documentation to find out how permissions are described